 Roman Wolff serves as our Vice President of Engineering and has previously served as the Vice President of Engineering at Legacy Origin since September 2020 and continues to serve as our Vice President of Engineering after the Business Combination.
 Mr. Wolff's focus has been primarily in the development, optimization, scale-up and commercialization of process technologies and products.
-At Merichem, Mr. Wolff led the development, scale-up and commercialization of a disruptive biofuels technology.
+At Merichem, Mr. Wolff led the development, scale-up and commercialization of seven different technologies.
+At Enhanced Biofuels, Mr. Wolff led the development, scale-up and commercialization of a disruptive biofuels technology.
 Mr. Wolff has implemented Stage Gate project management infrastructure at Merichem, Enhanced Biofuels and TETRA Technologies.
 Mr. Wolff holds an MS in Chemical Engineering and is responsible for the overall development of our plants from design to fabrication.